kethort/io-over-tcp-modbus-arduino-mach4/README.md

   <img src="/img/modbus_settings.PNG" height="400" width="700"/>
 </p>

-1. Launch the ArduinoModbusInstaller.exe from the dist folder of the repo.
+1. Launch the <b>ArduinoModbusInstaller.exe</b> from the dist folder of the repo.
 2. Select the Mach4 profile you want to update, enter the IP address of the Arduino and press install (ip address is from the Arduino sketch).

 <p align="center">